Aliases for ADRA2B Gene

 ADRA2B (Adrenoceptor Alpha 2B) is a Protein Coding gene.
 Diseases associated with ADRA2B include epilepsy, myoclonic, familial adult, 2 and benign adult familial myoclonic epilepsy.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are cGMP-PKG signaling pathway and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and alpha2-adrenergic receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for ADRA2B Gene

 Alpha-2 adrenergic receptors mediate the catecholamine-induced inhibition of adenylate cyclase through the action of G proteins.
 The rank order of potency for agonists of this receptor is clonidine > norepinephrine > epinephrine = oxymetazoline > dopamine > p-tyramine = phenylephrine > serotonin > p-synephrine / p-octopamine.
 For antagonists, the rank order is yohimbine > chlorpromazine > phentolamine > mianserine > spiperone > prazosin > alprenolol > propanolol > pindolol.